Manifold regularization: Solving the regularization problem with graph-based approach

 Using this result, it is possible to search for the optimal solution $f^*$ by searching the finite-dimensional space defined by the possible choices of $\alpha_i$.

 Functional approach of the Laplacian norm

-The idea beyond graph-Laplacian is to use neighbors to estimate Laplacian.
+The idea beyond the graph-Laplacian is to use neighbors to estimate the Laplacian.

-This method is akin local averaging methods, that are known to scale poorly in high-dimensional problem.
+This method is akin to local averaging methods, that are known to scale poorly in high-dimensional problems.

-Indeed, graph Laplacian is known to suffer from the curse of dimensionality.
+Indeed, the graph Laplacian is known to suffer from the curse of dimensionality.

 Luckily, it is possible to leverage expected smoothness of the function to estimate thanks to more advanced functional analysis.

-This method consists in estimating the Laplacian operator thanks to derivatives of the kernel reading $\partial_{1, j} K(x_i, x)$ where $\partial_{1,j}$ denotes the partial derivatives according to the j-th coordinate of the first variable.
+This method consists of estimating the Laplacian operator using derivatives of the kernel reading $\partial_{1, j} K(x_i, x)$ where $\partial_{1,j}$ denotes the partial derivatives according to the j-th coordinate of the first variable.

-This second approach of the Laplacian norm is to put in relation with meshfree methods, that contrast with the finite difference method in PDE.
+This second approach to the Laplacian norm is to put in relation with meshfree methods, that contrast with the finite difference method in PDE.